Sebastian-Fitzner/grunt-data-separator/README.md

 ### Options

-#### options.pattern.match
+#### options.pattern.matchValue
 Type: `String`
 Default value: /data:/

+A string value that is used to set the value your are searching for in your css.

+#### options.pattern.matchRule
+Type: `String`
+Default value: false

-A string value that is used to set the searching value in your css.
+A string value that is used to set the rule your are searching for in your css.

 #### options.pattern.matchParent
 Type: `Boolean`